What is Criminal Sexual Conduct 1st Degree?

 Having potentially never been in this position before, you need to hire a professional.
 Not just any criminal defense attorney, but one who knows CSC crimes and has the history to prove it.

-Trust Blank Law, PC to Handle Your First Degree Criminal Sexual Conduct Case
+Trust Blank Law, PC to Handle Your First-Degree Criminal Sexual Conduct Case

 Anyone facing sex penetration charges will risk life imprisonment, lifetime electronic monitoring, or being required to register as a sex offender.